Apollo 1: Other oxygen incidents

 Incidents had also occurred in the Soviet space program, but due to the Soviet government's policy of secrecy, these were not disclosed until well after the Apollo 1 fire.
 Cosmonaut Valentin Bondarenko died on March 23, 1961, from burns sustained in a fire while participating in a 15-day endurance experiment in a high-oxygen isolation chamber, less than three weeks before the first Vostok crewed space flight; this was disclosed on January 28, 1986.

 During the Voskhod 2 mission in March 1965, cosmonauts Pavel Belyayev and Alexei Leonov could not completely seal the spacecraft hatch after Leonov's historic first walk in space.
 The spacecraft's environmental control system responded to the leaking air by adding more oxygen to the cabin, causing the concentration level to rise as high as 45%.
 The crew and ground controllers worried about the possibility of fire, remembering Bondarenko's death four years earlier.

 On January 31, 1967, four days after the Apollo 1 fire, United States Air Force airmen William F. Bartley Jr. and Richard G. Harmon were killed in a flash fire while tending laboratory rabbits in the Two Man Space Environment Simulator, a pure oxygen chamber at the School of Aerospace Medicine at Brooks Air Force Base.
 Like the Apollo 1 fire, the School fire was caused by an electrical spark in a pure oxygen environment.
-The widows of the Apollo 1 crew sent condolence letters to Bartley and Harmon's families.
+The widows of the Apollo 1 crew sent condolence letters to Bartley's and Harmon's families.